 NameTagPrinter; this is a BlueJ project.
 To work on a Java program, the safest way is to start up BlueJ and then open the project for that program from inside BlueJ.
 You may also be able to double click on the

 package.bluejicon in the project folder, but this doesn't always work.
-Start up BlueJ (click the "Start" button, then select "BlueJ" from the "Development" submenu).
+Start up BlueJ (On the lab computers, click the "Start" button, then select "BlueJ" from the "Development" submenu).
 Open the

 NameTagPrinterprogram from inside BlueJ using the "Open Project" option from the "Project" menu, and navigating to the

 NameTagPrinterfolder.
 This should open a window like the following: